Social Investment Fund FAQs

 • The He Piringa Whare programme with Te Tihi o Ruahine (an alliance of nine hapū, iwi, Māori organisations) and Te Oranganui that will support 130 families at a time with a wraparound service that delivers stable housing, education, training and employment, and other services.

-Who are the Social Investment Fund Ministers?
+Who are the Social Investment Fund Ministers? (updated: January 2026)

-The Social Investment Fund Ministers are:
+The Social Investment Fund Ministers Group comprises:

-• Minister for Social Investment (chair)
+• Minister for Social Investment (chair) and Minister of Finance

 • Minister of Education